 The United Nations approached climate action from a top-down perspective until 2009 at the COP15 in Copenhagen, Denmark.
 Since then a bottom-up or 'pledge-and-review' framework has been the goal.
-Whatever the reasons given for this, it is obviously the more probable approach if seeking a unanimous global agreement from the UNFCCC conventions and it resulted in the 2015 Paris Agreement.
+Whatever the reasons given for this, the bottom-up approach is obviously easier if seeking a unanimous global agreement from the UNFCCC conventions.
+The bottom-up approach is what resulted in the 2015 Paris Agreement.

 The Paris Agreement was passed unanimously.
 That in itself was a feat of international diplomacy.
 However the Nationally Determined Contributions are not enforceable.
 The 1.5°C limit to global warming imagined in the agreement is looking increasingly unachievable.
 The Climate Action Tracker currently shows most monitored countries have not made sufficient commitments in their NDCs to be compatible with the agreement.